 Psycho for Hire: Commander Corder, Urquhart's intensely loyal bodyguard, does not think of his victims as human beings, and is willing to kill anyone who threatens the PM and his reputation, including Urquhart himself.

-Royals Who Actually Do Something: The King in To Play The King clearly aspires to this, and bends the conventions that traditionally bind the monarch in the Westminster system to their breaking point.
+The King in To Play The King clearly aspires to this, and bends the conventions that traditionally bind the monarch in the Westminster system to their breaking point.
 This quickly puts him at odds with Urquhart, who while opposing the King for his own venal interests, does point out that there's a very good reason why Royals Who Actually Do Something by dabbling in politics compromises the people's elected government.

 In the novel, the King abdicates on his own discretion and announces that he will stand for parliament and oppose Urquhart as a democratically elected MP.
 However, thanks to retcons between books, this isn't mentioned in the final part of the trilogy.
+The series two finale has Urquhart explaining why this is a bad idea, once again.
+See The Reason You Suck speech above.

 The B-plot in The Final Cut involves an aging Cypriot named Evangelos Passolides trying to get into a position to assassinate Urquhart and avenge his brothers, who were executed illegally by Urquhart during his time as an army officer stationed in Cyprus.
 In the final scene of the series, he steps out of a crowd to take his shot at the PM just as Urquhart is assassinated by a completely unrelated gunman.
 Also counts as Shoot the Shaggy Dog.